 Not only is math a subject that kids find to be hard to understand, but also it’s a subject that is hard to enjoy.
 So how can you get your kids interested in learning?
 Tell them a riddle!

 There are a number of benefits to using brain teasers in the classroom, like for math.
 Not only can it help strengthen cognitive abilities and problem-solving skills, but it can also motivate kids to learn in a way that feels like they’re taking a break from traditional classwork.
 They can be great extra credit questions on a math quiz, too!

 Here are some easy riddles with their simple answers (some of them can be used as jokes too!).
-There’s also some math puzzles and word problems that might be a bit more challenging.
+There are also some math puzzles and word problems that might be a bit more challenging.
 These puzzles might make learning math and using thinking skills a little bit more entertaining for students.
 Don’t worry – the trickier puzzles will have a clue or a hint to help figure out the answer.

 What did the triangle say to the circle?